IMU: Influence-guided Machine Unlearning: Experiment

 \subsection{Setup}

-\textbf{Dataset and models}.
-We evaluate MU methods on image classification using CIFAR-10 and CIFAR-100~\cite{krizhevsky2009learning} datasets with the model ResNet-18~\cite{he2016deep}.
+\textbf{Dataset \& models}.
+We evaluate on image classification using CIFAR-10 and CIFAR-100~\cite{krizhevsky2009learning} with ResNet-18~\cite{he2016deep}.
 Person re-identification, which matches a person's identity across different cameras or locations in a video or image sequence, is also included.
 ResNet-50 with a fully-connected layer is trained on the Market-1501 dataset~\cite{zheng2015scalable}, which contains labeled person IDs captured under varying camera views.
-We also assess unlearning in a sequence modeling setting using a GPT-2 model on synthetic data~\cite{fan2024simplicity}.
-For large language model unlearning, we employ the Llama-3.2-3B-Instruct model on the TOFU benchmark~\cite{openunlearning2025}.
+We also assess MU in a sequence modeling setting using a GPT-2 model on synthetic data~\cite{fan2024simplicity}.
+For LLM unlearning, we employ the Llama-3.2-3B-Instruct model on TOFU~\cite{openunlearning2025}.

 \textbf{Scenarios}.
-We benchmark across five different unlearning settings: (\romannumeral1) Class-wise unlearning: forget a full category from CIFAR-10. (\romannumeral2) Subclass-wise unlearning: forget a subclass within a superclass (\eg, boy from people) in CIFAR-100. (\romannumeral3) Sample-wise unlearning (see appendix): randomly select samples from $\gD_{\texttt{train}}$ as the forget set. (\romannumeral4) Person re-id unlearning: forget a specific identity from the 751 IDs in the Market-1501 train set, and evaluate model generalization on the query and gallery sets. (\romannumeral5) Distributional unlearning in sequence modeling: forget two Markov sub-distributions in a synthetic task. (\romannumeral6) LLM unlearning (see appendix): perform the forget05 task on the TOFU benchmark.
+We benchmark across five different unlearning settings: (\romannumeral1) Class-wise unlearning: forget a full category from CIFAR-10. (\romannumeral2) Subclass-wise unlearning: forget a subclass within a superclass (\eg, boy from people) in CIFAR-100. (\romannumeral3) Sample-wise unlearning (see appendix): randomly select samples from $\gD_{\texttt{train}}$ as the forget set. (\romannumeral4) Person re-id unlearning: forget a specific identity from the 751 IDs in the Market-1501 train set, and evaluate model generalization on the query and gallery sets. (\romannumeral5) Distributional unlearning in sequence modeling (see appendix): forget two Markov sub-distributions in a synthetic task. (\romannumeral6) LLM unlearning (see appendix): perform forget05 task on TOFU.